-Despite being a rather abstract concept, your brand adds direct value to your product or service in three basic ways:
+Despite being an intangible and rather abstract concept, your brand adds direct value to your product or service in three basic ways:

 1. Brands ease consumer decision making

-When the human brain recognizes a certain brand, it automatically uses the stored knowledge in order to make the purchasing decision.
+When the human brain recognises a certain brand, it automatically uses that stored knowledge to help them make the purchasing decision.

 Imagine a world without brands.
-We would have to analyse every offer and the characteristics of each specific product to choose the most suitable and convenient one during each purchase process.
+We would have to analyse every offer and the characteristics of each specific product to choose the most suitable and convenient one for each purchase.
 Most of us would refuse to add this effort to our daily shopping.

 2. Brand equity reduces risk